-The switch models listed on page 2 designated as a "PoE Switch" can provide DC power to a wide range of connected devices, eliminating the need for an additional power source and cutting down on the amount of cables attached to each device.
+The switch can provide DC power to a wide range of connected devices, eliminating the need for an additional power source and cutting down on the amount of cables attached to each device.
 Once configured to supply power, an automatic detection process is initialized by the switch that is authenticated by a PoE signature from the connected device.
 Detection and authentication prevent damage to non-compliant devices (prior to IEEE 802.3af).